SAP-samples/abap-platform-refscen-flight/README.md

 1. Click the mass-activation icon (<em>Activate Inactive ABAP Development Objects</em>) in the toolbar.
 2. In the dialog that appears, select all development objects in the transport request (that you created for the demo content installation) and choose `Activate`.

-To generate service artifacts for the service bidnings:
+To generate service artifacts for the service bindings:
 1. Open the service bindings: `/DMO/UI_FLIGHT_R_V2` , `/DMO/UI_TRAVEL_PROC_M_O2`, `/DMO/UI_TRAVEL_APPR_M_O2`, `/DMO/UI_TRAVEL_U_V2`, and `/DMO/API_TRAVEL_U_V2` `/DMO/UI_TRAVEL_A_D`, `/DMO/UI_TRAVEL_D_D`.
 2. In each service binding editor, choose `Generate service artifacts` in the top left corner of the editor.
 3. In each service binding, choose the button `Activate` or choose `Activate local service endpoint` in the top right corner of the editor.